Shad02w/Youtube-Chat-in-Fullscreen/README.md

     -   Do not have annoying toolbar to block the content
 -   Chat filter for each video page
 -   Added Super Sticker Support
+-   Fixed shortcut issue by change shortcut to ctrl+shift+y

 ## Screenshot